sudeepb02/capitalETH/README.md

 ## Deployment instructions

+> **Important:** While working on the demo video, I had commented out the code for validating only ready installments.
+So in the absence of that check, the same plan can be processed again and again.
+Ideally, the providers dashboard won't display installments that are not ready, and the smart contract will revert if processed before time.<br><br>

 The current repository has all the token address of Ropsten network.
 If you want to deploy to any other networks, or a local fork of main network, you need to change the token address (all tokens addresses are updated in the `src/utils` directory)

 To deploy: